yanliang3612/yanliang3612/README.md

 Some Inspiring Words:

-> 1. “The life cycle of a publication does not end when it is published — it begins.”
+> 1. "The life cycle of a publication does not end when it is published — it begins."
 >
 > — Kaiming He

+> 2. "Logic will get you from A to B. Imagination will take you everywhere."
+>
+> — Albert Einstein